Bishop's (up)crossing inequality and lower semicomputable random reals revisited: Crossing a curve

 \section{Crossing a curve}

-What if the gates are not vertical?
+Now we want to get an upper bound for the number of crossings for the case where we cross some (polygonal) line instead of a set of vertical gates.

 A simple trick reduces this case to the case of vertical gates.
-Indeed, if the trajectory with slope in $[\alpha,\beta]$ crosses a non-vertical segment $AB$, then it has to cross also the vertical segment $A'B$.
+Indeed, if the trajectory with slope in $[\alpha,\beta]$ crosses a non-vertical segment $AB$ (with horizontal size $\Delta x$ and vertical size $\Delta y$), then it has to cross also the vertical segment $A'B$ that is a union of all intervals reachable (with slope in $[\alpha,\beta]$) from all points between $A$ and $B$.

-Indeed, if a trajectory starts, for example, from $A$, then it is entirely in the shaded triangle and has to cross $A'B$.
-The same is true for all other points in $AB$.

-What is the length of this new segment?
+What is the length of this new interval?
 In our example $|A'B|=\Delta y - \alpha \Delta x$.
-Similar argument is possible for any non-vertical segment, but the length of the resulting vertical segment depends on the slope of $AB$ (whether it is less than $\alpha$, between $\alpha$ and $\beta$, or greater than $\beta$).
+In the general case, the length of the resulting vertical segment depends on the slope of $AB$ (whether it is less than $\alpha$, between $\alpha$ and $\beta$, or greater than $\beta$).
 Assuming $\Delta x>0$ (while $\Delta y$ can be positive or negative), we get the following answer for the length of the replacement vertical segment: